-More information about bringing weapons into Switzerland and the required permits is available on the web page about weapons on the Federal Customs Administration’s website and on the ch.ch page about weapons.
+More information about bringing weapons into Switzerland and the required permits is available on the Federal Office for Customs and Border Security's web page about weapons and on the ch.ch page about weapons.

 You can enter Switzerland with a loaned vehicle, but you would be well advised to have a written authorisation from the owner of the vehicle to avoid any suspicion of theft.
 You can download an authorisation form here.

 You can enter Switzerland with as much cash (in the form of cash, foreign currencies or securities) as you like.
-However, customs officials may seize amounts higher than CHF 10,000 if they suspect a crime has been committed.
+However, customs officials may ask you questions if you're carrying CHF 10,000 or more.

-More information is available on the Federal Customs Administration’s web page about cash, foreign currencies and securities.
+More information is available on the Federal Office for Customs and Border Security's web page about cash, foreign currencies and securities.

 Here are the addresses and business hours of cross-border checkpoints and customs offices to help you plan your entry into Switzerland.

-The brochure about clearing Swiss customs provides practical information for individuals.
+The brochure Customs info: essential information at a glance provides practical information for individuals.